-We will continue to provide a choice of access to our services through a balance of costeffective and convenient options, and pursue initiatives to improve customer service at reduced cost, including self-service options where appropriate.
+We will continue to provide a choice of access to our services through a balance of cost-effective and convenient options, and pursue initiatives to improve customer service at reduced cost, including self-service options where appropriate.
+For many years we have offered to provide Council documents in alternative formats and, for example, our Staying Put Team provide leaflets in large print as a matter of course as the primary audience for the services they offer are generally elderly and vulnerable.